 It's always best to do the job of patching drywall, or damaged plaster before installing your new kitchen or bathroom wall tile, Even if you don't need to remove an old wall covering.

 It will make your wall tile installation not only look more professional but also more durable, and last much longer.

 While preparing for your wall tile installation check to make sure your walls are straight, flat and plumb.

 You should remove all wallpaper or any other wall covering you may have on your walls.
 Once removed, check for any structural or surface defects, such as loose drywall or damaged plaster.

 It's fine to install a new wall tile installation over a painted wall, as long as the paints in good condition and not dirty, oily or glossy.

 In some cases, You could simply install your bathroom or kitchen wall tiles right over the old tiles, but it's always best to remove the old wall tile installation before installing the new one.

 You'll want to check the old substrate underneath and make sure there's no damage.
 Especially when installing a new wall installation to wet locations, such as a shower or tub surround.

-Always remove old bathroom wall tile in these areas and install a new watertight tile underlayment to install your new bathroom wall tile to.
+Better to remove the old bathroom wall tile and the tile underlayment in these areas and replace it with a new Smooth, durable, watertight tile underlayment.

 *If you will be tiling over freshly installed sheet-rock that's been taped but not painted, or over repairs made with joint compound or spackling compound, you'll need to apply a coat of latex primer over the surface of only the joint compound or spackling compound.